 Yet the recent concerns about how poorly the other countries might fare under the extended COVID-19 impact had seen a partial 'haven' bid return to the greenback until the recent US DOLLAR INDEX slippage.

 Yet it has recovered of late to retest key higher resistance.
-Dome of the future trend for the greenback might rest with the US partial economic reopening.
+Some of the future trend for the greenback might rest with the US partial economic reopening, and especially whether that is perceived as going better than the similar efforts on other global economies also coming out from under quarantine.